 Maryland Alternative Teacher Certification

 Teacher certification in Maryland is overseen by the Maryland State Department of Education Division of Educator Certification and Program Approval.
 All prospective teachers in the state must have at least a bachelor’s degree.
 If you do not have a bachelor’s degree, visit our guide to traditional certification in Maryland.
-For individuals who have a bachelor’s degree but have not completed a teacher preparation program under the traditional route to teacher licensure, there are pathways to alternative teacher certification in Maryland.
-Geared towards career-changers with a bachelor’s degree, alternative routes typically lead to a certificate or master’s degree and can help you get into the classroom without earning a second bachelor’s degree.
+Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
 Continue reading to learn more about these options.

 Requirements for Alternative Certification